skypointcloud/cdp/docs/docs/sessiondefaults.md

     ![Alt text](https://github.com/skypointcloud/platform/blob/master/docs/doc_snippets/sessiondefaults.PNG?raw=true)

-5. The user also gets a warning on the screen through a pop up screen that has a dynamic countdown to notify you about the timeout.
+5. The user also gets a warning on the screen through a pop up screen that has a dynamic countdown to notify the user about the timeout.
 ![Alt text](https://github.com/skypointcloud/platform/blob/master/docs/doc_snippets/timeoutsession.PNG?raw=true)